 - Amazing!!
 My second birth was a planned homebirth and out of the three births I’ve had, it’s my favourite!

 - I had an unplanned home birth second time around.
 It was extremely quick (about 90 mins from start to finish).
 My husband delivered the baby on the kitchen floor with the help of my neighbour.
 The ambulance arrived around 20 Mins later.
 It was amazing and not all at messy (though I have had to replace a lot of towels and throw rugs!).

 - Hospital is my place of safety (weirdly enough)!
 But I understand why people love home births.
 In hindsight my birth would have worked well in a home scenario but I liked my low risk hospital delivery!

 Wow!
-Some Really Amazing Stories!
+Some Really Positive Stories!

 - I’m planning a home birth for July, my second baby.
 It’s encouraging to hear these stories!

 - I had a wonderful home birth with my first baby almost two weeks ago.
 Couldn’t imagine it being any other way.

 - Lucky enough to have babies 2&3 at home.
 My first hospital birth was really scary, lots of intervention and I felt really alone.
 At home it felt safe and reassuring with a midwife totally focussed on me and the baby.
 They were brilliant and I am so grateful my body/my baby allowed it to happen this way.
 Meant I wasn’t away from the other kids too and they got to meet each other at home and life continued…. hopped into my own bed with tea and marmite on toast!

 - Home was the only thing that felt normal to me – you go to hospital if you’re ill!
 Had an amazing amazing experience.